Grand Paris: Transportation

-Independently to the process described above, a position of Minister for Le Grand Paris was created and Christian Blanc was appointed to occupy it.
-Blanc and his team prepared a transportation plan, announced on April 29, 2009.
+Independently to the process described above, a position of Minister for the Grand Paris was created and Christian Blanc was appointed to occupy it.
+Blanc and his team prepared a transportation plan, announced on 29 April 2009.
 The Île-de-France region had already published its own transportation plan.
 Later, the architects of the consultation joined together to present a third transportation plan.
 After much negotiation, a compromise between the national government and the Île-de-France regional government was announced in January 2011 and the final plan subsequently approved.

 The transport plan will be carried out in ten years, at a cost of 35 billion euros funded by the state, local governments and new debt.
 An important part of the project is a driverless subway linking important business and residential poles such as Versailles and the Charles de Gaulle airport but also banlieues like Montfermeil and Clichy-sous-Bois through a figure-eight track 140 km long and operating 24-hour, which will alone cost 21 billion euros.
 Another 14 billion euros will be spent in the extension and re-equipment of existing metro, regional and suburban lines.